platformsh/platformsh-docs/src/configuration/routes.md

 That can be used, for example, for inbound request whitelisting, a feature of many PHP frameworks.

-## Configuring routes on the Web Interface
+## Configuring routes on the management console

 Routes can also be configured using the web console in the [routes section](/administration/web/configure-environment.html#routes) of the environment settings.
 If you have edited the routes via the console, you will have to `git pull` the updated `.platform/routes.yaml` file from us.